 - Hazardous waste pharmaceuticals in Florida and Michigan

-Due to the hazardous nature of UW, the EPA has specific guidelines on how it should be handled.
+Due to the hazardous nature of universal waste, the EPA has specific guidelines on how it should be handled.

 There are four types of regulated parties that are allowed to process and dispose of universal waste: